seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% endhighlight python %}
 </p>
 <p>
 We need to define what function <code class='codesnippet'>perf_eval_fn</code> we will use to evaluate the model's performance.
 In this case, we will use the logistic (or "log") loss, which happens to be the same as our primary objective.
 We also define <code class='codesnippet'>perf_eval_kwargs</code>, which will be passed to the <code class='codesnippet'>SupervisedPlotGenerator</code> so that we can evaluate the performance evaluation function on the model in each of our experiment trials.
+Note that this function should be defined outside of the <code class="codesnippet">if __name__ == "__main__":</code> block, ideally just above this block.
+It is shown inside of the block below for illustration purposes only.

 {% highlight python %}
     # Setup performance evaluation function and kwargs
     # of the performance evaluation function

     def perf_eval_fn(y_pred,y,**kwargs):
-        if performance_metric == 'log_loss':
         return log_loss(y,y_pred)

     perf_eval_kwargs = {
         'X':test_features,